✍ 25 Jan 2025. Sushi (along with ramen, etc) is one of the most globally recognisable food icons of Japan.

 Rice comes in the next stage of preparation.

-The salt is washed off and the fermented fish sun dried.
+The salt is washed off and the salt cured fish sun dried.
 The fish cavity is repacked through the head with boiled rice.
 The fish is then packed in layers interlaced with boiled rice into a barrel.
 The fish and rice are compacted and weighted down with heavy rocks.
 The barrel is closed and its contents left to ferment for another one to two years i.e. at least 1,000 days of fermentation.

 When ready the fermented rice would be a wet, somewhat watery lumpy gruel smothering the fermented fish.